Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[U32472\] (0, 4, CW): A9416 and A9411 has a rather visible seam.
 - \[PRP\] (3, 10, CW): Dedup 98F06, create and apply texswap to 981EC, ~~copied textures are the same as base game intentionally.~~ Texture replacement artists should look at and create replacements that fit the style with the filename set of PaintedWoodWhiteDirty01 in the Textures/SetDressing/Fences directory.
 The versions in the game intro are untouched. pointythunder654 has contributed a set of textures to fix this issue for our side.
 - \[U32477\] (3, -6, CW): Plug up the hole nearest B7281 to prevent open world syndrome when the barricade is gone.
+- \[PRP\] (Vault75): Kill 1802D3 and 18043E
+- \[U24630\] (-24, -24, CW): Fix base reference for 18f40c to be a HitFloorSolidFull01 instead of HitFloorSolidMid01 as per bug.
+Already fixed in UF4OP, we're just fixing the problem at our level.

 0.59